music-suite/music-suite/docs/src/User-Guide.md

 # Traversals

-In previous chapters have focused on *building* music by composing musical expressions.
+In previous chapters have focused on *composing* musical expressions.
 In this chapter we will look at various ways of *analyzing* and *transforming* musical expressions.

 TODO explain how this works within pure FP: no change, just creating new structures